-Palm Springs Republican Representative Mary Bono Mack made headlines in late 2011 with the introduction of the Stop Oxy Abuse Act.
+Palm Springs Republican Representative Mary Bono Mack made headlines back in late 2011 with the introduction of the Stop Oxy Abuse Act.
 The legislation is designed to curtail prescription abuse by ensuring that only people classified with “severe pain” could have access to strong prescription painkillers such as Vicodin.
 According to news reports, this issue is of special importance to Representative Bono Mack as her son, Chesare, abused a family prescription when he was younger.
 Chesare was far from alone in his addiction.

 According to the National Institutes of Health, one in 10 Americans older than 12 has a substance abuse or dependence issue.
 With statistics like this in play, it’s no wonder that legislators all across the country are looking for new ways to regulate substances and ensure that addiction isn’t allowed to bloom.
 This is a noble goal, to be sure, but what happens to people who already have an addiction issue?
 The news here is also positive.
 As the number of addicted people rises in the United States, so does the amount of time and effort spent on studying addiction.
 As a result, medical professionals have come up with a wide variety of innovative treatments that can help people recover from their addictions.